 If the hydrocortisone 1% that you use for a week or two does not work, then go see your dermatologist for something a bit stronger.

 Another method is to be aware of what type of tissues you’re using to blow your nose.
-Toilet paper and paper towel are often convenient to use, but can make the issue much worse due to the rougher texture.
+Toilet paper and paper towels are often convenient, but can make the issue much worse due to the rougher texture.

 Opting for tissues that are soft and contain moisturizing ingredients can help prevent extreme cases of a red and raw nose.